-Learning Assistance Programs (McGoldrick Learning Commons) cover a range of services that promote academic achievement including peer tutoring, and peer-facilitated study and language-conversation groups; learning consultations with professional staff; study strategy workshops; and web and print learning resources.
+Our staff provides and creates access to a range of services that promote academic achievement, including peer tutoring and peer-facilitated study, language-conversation groups, learning consultations with professional staff, study strategy workshops and web and print learning resources.